kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 Typically, analytic models are trained in batch mode where you first ingest all historical data in a data store like HDFS, AWS S3 or GCS.
 Then you train the model using a framework like Spark MLlib, TensorFlow or Google ML.

-[TensorFlow I/O](https://github.com/tensorflow/io) is a component of the TensorFlow framework which allows native integration with different technologies.
+[TensorFlow I/O](https://github.com/tensorflow/io) is a component of the TensorFlow framework which allows native integration with various technologies.

-One of these integrations is tensorflow_io.kafka which allows streaming ingestion into TensorFlow from Kafka WITHOUT the need for a data store!
-This *significantly simplifies the architecture  and reduces operation and development costs*.
+One of these integrations is tensorflow_io.kafka which allows streaming ingestion into TensorFlow from Kafka WITHOUT the need for an additional data store!
+This *significantly simplifies the architecture  and reduces development, testing and operations costs*.
 Yong Tang, member of the SIG TensorFlow I/O team, did a [great presentation about this at Kafka Summit 2019 in New York](https://www.confluent.io/kafka-summit-ny19/real-time-streaming-with-kafka-and-tensorflow) (video and slide deck available for free).

-You can pick and choose the right components from the Apache Kafka and TensorFlow ecosystems for your use case:
+You can pick and choose the right components from the Apache Kafka and TensorFlow ecosystems to build your own machine learning infrastructure for data integration, data processing, model training and model deployment:

 ![Machine Learning Workflow with TensorFlow and Apache Kafka Ecosystem](pictures/TensorFlow_Apache_Kafka_Streaming_Workflow.png)